These Animals Are At A Major Risk Trying To Survive The Australia Wildfires

-While Hollywood’s most sought-after stars fêted themselves at the 77th Golden Globe Awards on Sunday night, Australia’s devastating brush fires continued to burn.
+While Hollywood’s most sought-after stars fêted themselves at the 77th Golden Globe Awards on Sunday night, Australia’s devastating bush fires continued to burn.

 The particularly brutal wildfire season has wreaked havoc on the continent, with millions of acres of land destroyed and 24 people confirmed dead so far and 64 brush fires remain uncontrolled.
 While an estimated 2,700 firefighters continue to battle the flames, the ecological disaster they have wrought is poised to generate ripple effects that grip the country for decades to come, serving as a major reminder for the climate disaster we currently face.